 We implemented ShyLU with MPI at the top level.
 Each MPI process corresponds to a diagonal block $D_i$ .
-We used multi-threaded MKL-Pardiso as the solver for $D_i$ blocks.
+We used multi-threaded MKL-Pardiso as our the subdomain solver.
 We wish to study the trade-off between flat MPI and hybrid models.
 Our design allows us to run any combination of MPI processes and threads.
-Note that when we vary the number of MPI processes, we also change the number of $D_i$ blocks so the preconditioner changes as well.
-Thus, what we observe in the performance is a combined effect of changes in the solver algorithm and in the programming model (MPI+threads).
+Note that when we vary the number of MPI processes, we also change the number of subdomains so the preconditioner changes as well.
+Thus, what we observe is a combined effect of changes in the solver algorithm and in the programming model (MPI+threads).